sarahzamir/juandelvalle/docs/customization.md

 ---
 layout: default
-title: Customization
+title: Cast of Characters
-nav_order: 6
+nav_order: 2
 ---

-# Customization
+# Individuals you should know..
 {: .no_toc }

 ## Table of contents